David-vanderByl/David.vanderByl.github.io/index.md

 Data cleaning is the cornerstone of any data science workflow.
 This section focuses on projects that emphasize the importance of data preprocessing.
 Leveraging Pandas and NumPy, I've demonstrated the art of preparing data for analysis.
 From handling missing values to addressing outliers, these projects cover a wide array of data cleaning techniques.

 <h5>
-- Clean and Analyzing - NYC High School Data
+- Clean and Analyzing - NYC High School Data<br>

-- Clean and Analyzing - Star Wars Survey
+- Clean and Analyzing - Star Wars Survey<br>
 </h5>

 ## Data Visualization